 What are the doshas again?

 There are three doshas which correlate to physiological and mental characteristics: Vatta (air and ether), Pitta (fire and water), and Kapha (earth and water).
-Our doshas aren’t sliced in perfect thirds, which makes sense – our compositions are different, so are our personalities, genetics, and purpose in life – but we do have each dosha.
+Our doshas are out of balance and not sliced in perfect thirds, which makes sense – our compositions are different, so are our personalities, genetics, and purpose in life – but we do have each dosha.

 In general, personality types of dominant Vattas tend to be creative and spacey, Pittas all-in and hardworking, and Kaphas laid-back and nurturing.